Outsiders: Laurie and Keith Farlow

 Keith: We’re trying to capture that feeling of untouched, natural Florida.
 The mangroves that surround our restaurant, the boardwalk was built to be a part of them so you can surround yourself with the beautiful nature we love in Punta Gorda/Englewood Beach

 We thank Keith and Laurie Farlow again for taking the time to talk with us.
-Go online to learn more about Farlow's on the Water.
-The Farlow's passion for providing an exquisite culinary experience in a beautiful and natural Old Florida atmosphere is why we think they're Outsiders.
+Their passion for providing an exquisite culinary experience at Farlow's on the Water, in such a beautiful and natural Old Florida atmosphere, is why we think they're Outsiders.
 Maybe you’re an Outsider too?
 If so, we hope you’re inspired to learn more about Punta Gorda/Englewood Beach, where we say, “Outsiders Welcome.”